hardikbansal31/flut-v/README.md

 ## Notes

-- **Performance**(Linux only): The app runs significantly smoother when your system display resolution scaling is set to 100%.
-Additionally, you may experience minor stuttering during the first run as Flutter compiles shaders; performance will improve once shader compilation is complete.
+- **Performance**(Linux only): For best performance, 100% display scaling is recommended.
+Fractional scaling (125%, 150%) may cause subtitle blurriness — a known Flutter/libmpv limitation being tracked.

 ## TODO

-- [.]
-Complete Windows support and test native compilation.
 - [ ] Test and optimize for Android, iOS, and Web platforms.
 - [ ] Fix UI stuttering and smooth out animations on linux.
 - [ ] Streamline the automatic media detection and metadata fetching flow.